Frank Lloyd Wright in 5 buildings

 1923: Imperial Hotel (Tokyo, Japan)

 The scandal over his flight to Europe ensured Wright was without new commissions for several years.
-Worse still, in 1914 a male servant set fire to Taliesin, the Wisconsin house he had built for Mama, and chopped her, her children and several members of staff to death with an axe as they fled.
+Worse still, in 1914 a male servant set fire to Taliesin, the Wisconsin house he had built for Mama, and murdered her, her children and several members of staff with an axe as they fled.

 The commission to design the new Imperial Hotel in Tokyo came as the architect's salvation.
-A lifelong collector of Japanese prints, Wright visited the city three times, creating a temple-like courtyard building fusing Eastern and Western themes, the latter expressed through his growing fascination with Mayan design.
+A lifelong collector of Japanese prints, Wright visited the city multiple times, creating a temple-like courtyard building fusing Eastern and Western themes, the latter expressed through his growing fascination with Mayan design.

 Completed in 1923 by his Tokyo assistant Arata Endo, this quixotic hotel was, according to Wright, "a system of gardens and sunken gardens and terraced gardens, of balconies that are gardens and loggias that are also gardens and roofs that are gardens."